justinrm/quantum-algorithms/PROJECT.md

 # PROJECT.md

 ## **Project Title: Post-Quantum Cryptography Simulator**
-This project demonstrates the vulnerabilities of classical cryptographic systems, such as RSA, to quantum attacks (notably Shor's algorithm).
-It also explores post-quantum cryptographic schemes as alternatives, using a hands-on approach to implement and benchmark both classical and post-quantum algorithms.
+This project will demonstrate the vulnerabilities of classical cryptographic systems, such as RSA, to quantum attacks (notably Shor's algorithm).
+It will also explore post-quantum cryptographic schemes as alternatives, using a hands-on approach to implement and benchmark both classical and post-quantum algorithms.

 ---